wistia/wistia-open-docs/_posts/oauth2.md

     old_access_token = OAuth2::AccessToken.new(client, refresh_token: 'thesavedrefreshtoken')
     token = old_access_token.refresh!

-    # Your refresh_token will also be updated, so you should save its new value:
+    # Your refresh_token will stay the same until the end-user goes through the
+    # OAuth flow again.
     token.refresh_token

 Note: These keys are not valid and are for demonstration purposes only.